anabravn/asm-toy/README.md

-# 16b
+# asm-toy
-Really tiny and useless operating system (not really) made in 16 bit assembly.
-I made this for fun some years ago so the code is pretty shitty, there's not even a file system :P
+Really tiny toy operating system (not really) made in 16 bit nasm assembly.
+I made this for fun some years ago so the code is pretty shitty, there's not even a file system.